 There are different types of Lightroom presets to get familiar with when you’re looking to package them for resale.
-Your presets might have a certain mood, belong to a niche genre of photographic style, or be more applicable to seasonal changes.
+Your presets might have a certain mood, belong to a niche photographic style, or be seasonal.

 Some sample types of packages are: